 This WMMP contains a number of actions with timeframes (refer to Part B), as well as a set of waste minimisation targets (refer section 2.4).

-Each of these actions and targets will be reported against in terms of progress to Council.
+Each of these actions and targets will be reported against in terms of progress to Council and the community zero waste action group on an annual basis.